Advice for consumers: scam calls pretending to be from Ofcom

 This call appears to be an attempt by scammers to illegally obtain people’s bank details.
 It has nothing to do with Ofcom – we would never call you out of the blue like this, and would never ask for your bank details.

 The second type of call is automated, and can also be left as a voicemail message.
-In both cases, the recipient is told there is a problem with their phone or broadband service, and is encouraged to press a number on their keypad so they can discuss the issue further.
+In both cases, the recipient is told there is a problem with their phone or broadband service, and is encouraged to call back so they can discuss the issue further.

 However, this results in the recipient being connected to a high-cost premium number, leaving them liable to pay a high cost for the length of the call.